 Blur and Glow effects are disabled if they are 0.

-You can select two modes: Simple and Advanced.
+- Color mode [Simple, Advanced].
 The second gives better results but is more complex.

 - Tint color.

 - Brightness [-1.0 – 1.0].
 Advanced mode only.

 - Constrast [-1.0 – 1.0].
 Advanced mode only.